 • Click here for Application Cover Page.

 2. Human Subjects Research Protections Certification

-• Please complete the required Collaborative Institutional Training Initiative (CITI) offers a very popular Protection of Human Subjects CITI Course.
+• Please complete the required Collaborative Institutional Training Initiative (CITI) Protection of Human Subjects CITI Course.

 • Attach your Certificate of Completion to the application packet.

 • If you previously completed one of these courses, attach your certificate to subsequent applications.
 Certifications are valid for five (5) years from date of issue.

 • If you are a student, you and your faculty advisor must both submit a CITI certificate of completion.

 • Statement on RCR training: National Science Foundation (NSF) funded projects only.